How do you continuously develop your staff

 The best way to continuously develop your staff is to talk to your members of staff on a regular basis.
 Forget the annual appraisal where you may talk about how people have done in the past 12 months and what are they going to do in the next but nothing in between.

-Have regular one to ones, perhaps every week and discuss what has gone well, what hasn’t gone well and if not why not.
+Having regular one to ones, perhaps every week and discuss what has gone well, what hasn’t gone well and if not why not is key to performance management and understanding what development your team need.
 Find out what support they might need, give them the headroom to develop and make mistakes as only by making mistakes sometimes do we learn.
 Set short term and medium term objectives which can be discussed.

 If you meet with staff regularly, the discussions shouldn’t be too lengthy or onerous on either party.
 Done well, these can be a powerful way to motivate and develop staff as you will get to know them well, their strengths, weaknesses, likes and dislikes and act accordingly.